-- Full Hyperextension of both knees. - Good flexion of both knees, (around 70 degrees). - The ability to lift both legs (one at a time) with your own muscles, and hold it up. - Walking independently with crutches. - Understanding of your exercises and instructions for home. - Satisfactory pain control
+- Full Hyperextension of your ACL knee. - Good flexion of your ACL knee, (around 70 degrees). - The ability to lift your ACL leg with your own muscles, and hold it up. - · Walking independently with crutches. - Understanding of your exercises and instructions for home. - Satisfactory pain control